TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ```

 As the algorithms implemented in Flye are not deterministic, your output may vary slightly.
 As you can see here, we have draft assembly with 10266 contigs totalling 239 Megabases.
-N50 represents the shortest contig that together with all larger contigs represents half of the total bases in the full draft assembly.
+N50 shows the length of the shortest contig that together with all larger contigs sums to at least half of the total bases in the full draft assembly.